joshuamkite/terraform-aws-static-website-s3-cloudfront-joshuamkite.com/README.md

 # terraform-aws-static-website-s3-cloudfront-joshuamkite.com

-This Terraform deploys resources for my static website using AWS S3 and Cloudfront with TLS and a public DNS entry together with a suitable ACM certificate and validation.
+This Terraform deploys resources for my static website [joshuamkite.com](joshuamkite.com) using my public terrafrom module, AWS S3 and Cloudfront with TLS and a public DNS entry together with a suitable ACM certificate and validation.
 The apex domain is aliased to the www subdomain.
-This is a useful base from which to deploy website content with e.g. Hugo.
-Optionally a sample webpage with text and an image may be deployed to demonstrate that the website is working
+Subsequent website deployment uses Hugo

 ## N.B.
 S3 Backend not committed to public repo for security reasons